 For people with tinnitus, everyday life can be challenging to navigate.
 The condition can cause a range of difficulties, including decreased concentration, trouble sleeping, and, in some cases, hearing loss.
-There are various ways to treat tinnitus, but many of these are not widely known.
+There are various ways to help alleviate the symptoms of tinnitus, but many of these are not widely known.

-Each treatment plan will depend on the type of tinnitus present in your ear.1 Here, we take a look at some of the therapy treatments available for tinnitus, so that you can discover different ways to manage your condition, and find out which one might be best for you.
+Each treatment plan will depend on the type of tinnitus present in your ear.1 Here, we take a look at some of the ways to manage your tinnitus symptoms.

 What are the therapy treatments for tinnitus?

 Certain types of tinnitus are reversible through the treatment of the underlying causes, and your treatment will depend on what has initially caused the tinnitus.
-If this is as simple as a build-up of earwax, for example, all that will be needed is the removal of excess earwax by a healthcare professional – we can do this in some of our Specsavers stores.
+If this is as simple as a build-up of earwax, for example, all that will be needed is the removal of excess earwax by a healthcare professional – which we can do in the majority of our Specsavers Stores

 However, there are certain types of tinnitus which will need a more specific treatment plan, and it’s important to understand which one will be best suited to your case.

 By distracting a person from tinnitus, hearing aids and sound therapies improve the quality of sleep and concentration.
-Hearing aids can also amplify selective sounds such as a speaker’s voice during a conversation and sounds of TV and radio, making socialising and everyday activities more manageable.
+If you have a hearing loss alongside having tinnitus then hearing aids can also amplify selective sounds such as a speaker’s voice during a conversation and sounds of TV and radio, making socialising and everyday activities more manageable.

 Do behavioural therapies work for tinnitus?

-There are two main types of behavioural therapies currently used to treat tinnitus.
+There are two main types of behavioural therapies currently used to treat tinnitus: tinnitus retraining therapy (TRT) and cognitive behavioural therapy (CBT).
 They can be useful in treating tinnitus by reframing the way your brain reacts to tinnitus, but this will depend on the type of tinnitus present in your ear.

 Tinnitus retraining therapy (TRT) reprograms the way your subconscious processes tinnitus.
 It teaches the brain to ignore the internal sound stimuli unless you purposely focus on them.
 Experts at a tinnitus centre administer the TRT.

-There are different stages to TRT: initial counselling, sound therapy and psychological therapy.
+There are different stages to tinnitus retraining therapy: initial counselling, sound therapy and psychological therapy.
 The initial evaluation explores your daily life and the type of tinnitus you have.
 The sound therapy uses a device to generate background noise to help you get used to the noises.
 Finally, psychological therapy teaches you how to ignore tinnitus through stress management and relaxation exercises.

 Cognitive behavioural therapy